edawson/gfakluge/README.md

                 gg.parse_gfa_file("my_gfa.gfa");

 You can then iterate over the aforementioned maps/structs and build out your own graph representation.

+I'm working on a low-memory API for reading lines / emitting structs but it won't be this pretty.

 ## Writing GFA
                 GFAKluge og;